Home | Evidence-Based Treatment Modalities | Dialectical Behavior Therapy

 Our Treatment Approach

-Our clinical team delivers DBT-informed treatment in the residential setting through daily skill practice, individual therapy, group skills training, and the behavioral analysis work that drives meaningful change in self-harm, suicidality, and emotion-dysregulation patterns.
+Our clinical team delivers DBT-informed treatment in the residential setting through daily skill practice, individual therapy, group skills training, and the behavioral analysis work that drives meaningful change in emotion dysregulation, self-harm, suicidality, and crisis patterns.
 Every treatment plan is built and led by our Clinical Director, with medical oversight from our Medical Director.

 How DBT Works Clinically